Archive for the ‘Quick Tips’ Category

 Configuring BOPM for TorDNSEL

-If you have a working BOPM installation, you are trying to prevent abuses of your IRC network effected through anonymity services such as proxies.
+Background If you have a working BOPM installation, you are trying to prevent abuses of your IRC network effected through anonymity services such as proxies.
 BOPM has built-in support for scanning for open proxies.
-It also has support for looking up clients in DNSBLs, which are used to publish lists of misbehaving or malign hosts.
-One such DNSBL, called TorDNSEL, provides a way to check users connecting through the Tor anonymity service.
+It also has support for looking

 Downloading wget Without wget: Use bash